Downtown Halifax

 Downtown Halifax is the primary central business district of the Municipality of Halifax.
 Located on the central-eastern portion of the Halifax Peninsula, on Halifax Harbour.
 Along with Downtown Dartmouth, and other de facto central business districts within the Municipality (e.g. Cole Harbour, Lower Sackville, Spryfield), Downtown Halifax serves as the business, entertainment, and tourism hub of the region.

 Geography

 Downtown is located within the central-eastern portion of the Halifax Peninsula.
 The terrain varies from 0 m on the harbour's edge, to about 74 m atop Citadel Hill (Fort George).

 Sourced from Defining Canada’s Downtown Neighbourhoods: 2016 Boundaries, Downtown Halifax covers 410 ha of landmass.

 Culture

-The culture of Downtown Halifax is-influenced-by-and-is-similar-to the culture of Atlantic Canada, but is forever changing.
-With the ever-diversifying demographics of the Halifax urban area, the stereotypical idiosyncracies that are often associated with people from Atlantic Canada are slowly withering.
-The rapid growth of the area between 2016-and-2021 showed not only the diversification, importance, and resilience of Downtown Halifax, but of the Municipality and of the urban area of Halifax itself.

 Events and festivals

 The Scotiabank Centre is one of the largest buildings in Downtown Halifax, as well as the largest arena in Atlantic Canada.
 It is the home of the Halifax Mooseheads hockey team, and it also plays host to most of the major sporting events and concerts that visit Halifax.
 The Nova Scotia International Tattoo is held here every year.
 It is connected to the Downtown Halifax Link, and directly to the World Trade and Convention Centre.
 The Atlantic Film Festival, Atlantic Jazz Festival and the Halifax Pop Explosion also take place in some downtown venues.

 The Halifax Convention Centre offers more than 120000 sqft of space for meetings and events.